I-81 Exit 150 Improvement Project

 TRAFFIC ALERT MAY 2016:

-A new traffic pattern will be in place through late summer.
-The change is anticipated to happen in May 2016 and will be in place through the summer.
+A new traffic pattern is in place.
+The change occurred in May 2016 and will be in place through the fall.
 The new traffic pattern involves reconfiguring lanes on northbound and southbound Route 11.
 This traffic pattern change is needed to allow for drainage work and the installation of curb and gutter.
 Signs and message boards will direct traffic.

 TRAFFIC ALERT DECEMBER 2015: The exit 150B off-ramp on I-81 northbound is narrowed to one lane of travel on the ramp for access onto Route 11 towards Route 220.
 The right turning lane on the off-ramp is closed from the deceleration lane off of I-81 until the merge of the ramp onto Route 11 towards Route 220.
 All lanes on Route 11 will remain open.
 The right lane is scheduled to be closed until late summer as work on Phase I of the project continues.
 Signs direct traffic and barrels are present.
 Drivers approaching the area are encouraged to slow down and use caution in the work zone.